Scientific Research PermitS

 Panamanian regulations require that all permit requests must be prepared in Spanish.
 Users have the sole responsibility for the accuracy of the information incorporated into their permit applications and for the submission of the required accompanying materials for the scientific permit application.
 Users must be aware that submission of incomplete applications will cause significant delays to their permit process time.
 The STRI Scientific Permit Office will verify that the scientific permit application is complete and that supported materials are included before sending the application to the respective Panamanian government entity.

-STRI scientific users must be aware that a permit request application submission is just that, a permit request application submission.
+STRI scientific users must be aware that a permit request application submission is evaluated externally.
 STRI does not issue nor grant permits for scientific research in the Republic of Panama, except for the Barro Colorado Natural Monument.
-Panamanian authorities will have the final decision regarding the issuance or not of a permit.
+Panamanian authorities have the final decision regarding the issuance of a permit.

-In general Panamanian entities are required to provide an answer to the scientific permit applications within 45 working days (63 calendar days) of receipt of the application.
+In general Panamanian entities are required to render a decision on scientific permit applications within 45 working days (63 calendar days) of receipt of the application.
 SPO has no control over this step of the process, nor on the time that the government entity will take during such times.
 SPO will monitor with authorities the progress of the evaluation process of the permit after 30 working days of scientific permit application submission and will notify the scientific permit applicant of any changes.

 STRI maintains a zero-tolerance policy regarding the failure to comply with the regulations for the legal observation, collection, import and export of scientific samples.
-Ignoring this policy will lead to denial of access to STRI facilities, disciplinary action, and possibly dismissal.
-In general, scientific journals will not publish the results of investigations based upon materials which have not been legally acquired.
+Ignoring this policy will lead to disciplinary actions including denial of access to STRI facilities, disciplinary actions, possibly dismissal, and prosecution by the Government of Panama.

-The STRI Scientific Permit Office (SPO) is located at the Smithsonian Tropical Research Institute Tupper Center Main Building, Level 100, Room 128, Ancon, Panama.
+The STRI Scientific Permit Office (SPO) is located at the Smithsonian Tropical Research Institute Tupper Center, Level 100, Room 128, Panama.
 SPO is located next to the STRI Visitor Services Office (VSO), and the STRI Office of Protection Services (OPS).

 Smithsonian Tropical Research Institute